 3. Set a reminder on your mobile phone to encourage and motivate you to workout throughout the day.

 4. Chose to walk instead of driving and use the stairs instead of the elevator.
-Try packing your car as far as possible from the store.
+Try parking your car as far as possible from the store.

 5. Be consistent to achieve the best possible results.
 You can tweak your routine once in a while to what fits into your day naturally.

 Yes.
-A few minutes worth of exercise every day can help maintain your health and fitness.
-If you are still skeptical though, give it a try.
-When you do finally catch your breath, notice how just a few minutes of workout have got your heart racing.
-If you are the type that never seems to get enough time in your schedule to workout, this program is for you.
-And if it feels inadequate in any way, tell yourself that It's better to do something than to do nothing at all.
+A few minutes worth of exercise each day can help maintain / improve your health and fitness.
+If you are still skeptical, just give it a try... when you finally catch your breath, notice how much a few minutes of pure intensity can do to your mind and body.
+If you are the type that never seems to be able to fit a good workout in, this program might be IT for you.
+A few minutes worth of something will always beat doing nothing.

 Sources and Related Articles: